5 places wine lovers won’t want to miss

 If you’re a wine lover, you know that La Rioja wines are particularly delicious, fresh and aromatic, with an evenly balanced composition.
 So if you decide to do a bit of wine tourism, a trip to the Rioja Alavesa region in the Basque Country is a must.

 - Ribera del Duero

 This region runs along the bank of the Douro River, between Valladolid, Burgos and Soria.
 The full-bodied red wine (and also some rosé) made from Tempranillo grapes is produced in this region.
 Discover the wines of this region on one of the organized wine-tasting tours to its famous underground wine cellars.

 Wine tourism has become very popular in this region in recent years, where culture and wine go hand-in-hand.
 One can visit the Wine Museum in Peñafiel or the Wine Architecture Centre in Aranda de Duero.

 - El Marco de Jerez

+Here’s a fun fact for epicures: the wine of Jerez is one of the oldest wines in the world.
 With more than 3,000 years of history at its back, it has been around since Roman times.
 Nowadays, one of the best things about this wine is that it pairs well with any type of food and is pleasing to all kinds of palates.